About Apache Cassandra

 What is Apache Cassandra?¶

 Apache Cassandra™ is a massively scalable open source NoSQL database.
 Cassandra is perfect for managing large amounts of data across multiple data centers and the cloud.
 Cassandra delivers continuous availability, linear scalability, and operational simplicity across many commodity servers with no single point of failure, along with a powerful data model designed for maximum flexibility and fast response times.

 How does Cassandra work?¶

-Cassandra sports a “masterless” architecture meaning all nodes are the same.
+Cassandra has a “masterless” architecture, meaning all nodes are the same.
 Cassandra provides automatic data distribution across all nodes that participate in a “ring” or database cluster.
 There is nothing programmatic that a developer or administrator needs to do or code to distribute data across a cluster because data is transparently partitioned across all nodes in a cluster.

 Cassandra supplies linear scalability, meaning that capacity may be easily added simply by adding new nodes online.
 For example, if 2 nodes can handle 100,000 operations per second, 4 nodes will support 200,000 operations/sec and 8 nodes will tackle 400,000 operations/sec:

 To gain an understanding of Cassandra's origins and where it has evolved to today, please read "Facebook’s Cassandra paper, annotated and compared to Apache Cassandra 2.0", authored by project chair Jonathan Ellis.